EdoardoGruppi/Drug_Design_Models/MolRNN/README.md

 **utilities.py** includes functions to download and split the datasets in the dedicated folder, to compute the mean RGB value of the dataset and to plot results.

+## Issues

+1. The code is focused on testing the MolRNN model.
+It is thus necessary to add some lines to run the MolMP model.

+2. An error occurs when num_workers is greater than zero.
+Do not change the parameter value to other values.

+## References

+Li, Yibo, Liangren Zhang, and Zhenming Liu.
+"Multi-objective de novo drug design with conditional graph generative model."
+Journal of cheminformatics 10.1 (2018): 1-24.

 ## Software used